Understanding how the design tool known as emotional engagement can make the player enjoy harsh and disempowering experiences

-- Control: different stages of decision making and impact over our surroundings
+- Control: different stages of decision making and impact over our surroundings.

-- Immersion: different grades in which the player is absorbed by the activity
+- Immersion: different grades in which the player is absorbed by the activity.

-- Interest: level of desire that the player has in order to do something
+- Interest: level of desire that the player has in order to do something.

 - Motive: perceived value of the activity, which requires effort.

 Among these 5 elements, challenge and control are the most important of the list, because those two generate the immersion, interest, and motive in the player.
 About how challenge works, Mihaly Csikszentmihalyi writes his famous flow theory, which not only applies to videogames.
 Flow is defined as a state of concentration or complete abstraction produced by the activity that is taking place.
-The most efficient way of creating this effect on the player is introducing a challenge that grows in difficulty at the same time as the player skills do.
+The most efficient way of creating this effect on the player is by introducing a challenge that grows in difficulty at the same time as the player skills do.